Economy of the Ming dynasty: First half of the 16th century

 In the early 16th century, Portuguese navigators began appearing in the seas of Southeast Asia, causing damage to local trade through their piracy.
 It was not until the 1530s that the trade industry was able to recover.
 The government, however, viewed the growth of maritime trade negatively, leading to negative consequences for coastal areas of China.
 The state's efforts to combat free maritime trade and pirate raids had a significant impact on these regions, particularly in the 1540s and 1550s.
 Additionally, natural disasters struck eastern and central China, including a devastating drought in Henan and Jiangnan in 1528 that resulted in the deaths of half the population in some areas.
 Jiangnan continued to suffer from droughts, epidemics, rains, and famines until the late 1540s.

 In principle, silver and copper were used in different sectors of the economy.
 Silver was primarily used in wholesale trade, while copper was used for smaller transactions.
 When the practice of providing services in kind shifted to payments in money in the 1450s, copper cash coins were introduced.
 It was not until the 1520s that silver began to be used for the lowest levels of taxation.
 As silver imports increased in the 1570s, it became more prevalent in the economy and replaced copper, paper banknotes, textiles, and bartering.

 The value of copper coins declined with the widespread use of coinage.
 In the early 16th century, the growth of maritime trade with Europeans led to a significant increase in the import of silver.
 This gradually became the primary form of payment for larger transactions.
 Official silver production in the mid-15th century averaged 22–30 tons per year.
 The import of silver from the Americas far exceeded domestic production, ranging from 150 to 345 tons per year between 1597 and 1602.

 The state was unable to effectively enforce the ban on maritime trade, resulting in a loss of potential tax revenue.
-As a result, profits from this trade, as well as from advancements in agriculture, industry, crafts, and trade, remained in the hands of private individuals, leaving the state with minimal financial gain.
+Profits from this trade, as well as from advances in agriculture, industry, crafts, and commerce, remained in private hands, leaving the state with little financial gain.
 Despite a flourishing economy, the state treasury did not benefit.